 If you still have questions about RV Covers not answered in this article, please do not hesitate to contact us at email@example.com and we will answer your questions as soon as possible!

 RV Part Shop is Canada's own RV Parts and Accessories leader.
 Fast Domestic shipping without any border hassles makes us the supplier of choice for thousands for Canadian RV, Motorhome & Travel Trailer owners and outdoor enthusiasts.
-We ship every busines day from warehouses in Ontario and Alberta, allowing us to get your products to your home or campsite anywhere in the country in the shortest time possible.
+In-Stock Items ship every business day from RV warehouse distribution centres in Ontario and Alberta, allowing us to get your products to your home or campsite anywhere in the country in the shortest time and with the best service possible.

-Orders for US RV owners (or Canadian snowbirds at US RV Vacation Spots) are distributed quickly and efficiently via UPS from one of seven warehouses located strategically across the USA.
-These distribution centers house millions of RV parts and accessories and outdoor lifestyle products.
+Orders for US RV owners (or Canadian snowbirds at US RV Vacation Spots) are distributed quickly and efficiently via UPS from one of seven national warehouses located strategically across the USA.
+These distribution centers house and inventory of millions of RV parts and accessories and outdoor lifestyle products.
 This allows our US-based customers to get exceptional service, pay no border fees and receive their purchases fast.